haf/expecto/README.md

 - `sequenceStarts` - Expect the sequence `subject` to start with `prefix`.
 If it does not then fail with `format` as an error message together with a description of `subject` and `prefix`.
+- `sequenceContainsOrder` - Expect the sequence `actual` to contains elements from sequence `expected` in the right order.
 - `isAscending` - Expect the sequence `subject` to be ascending.
 If it does not then fail with `format` as an error message.
 - `isDescending` - Expect the sequence `subject` to be descending.
 If it does